mia-platform/documentation/docs/runtime_suite/crud-service.md

 ### Create

 It's possible to create one or more documents in a collection.
-If in MongoDB the collection doesn't exist the collection is created automatically and the MongoDB indexes configured are create automatically.
+If the MongoDB collection doesn't exist CRUD creates it automatically and force the indexes configured in DevOps Console.
 A document can be created in three different ways:

 - inserting a single JSON document
 - inserting or updating one JSON document